magnet-cl/django-project-template/ansible/Readme.md

 ansible/update.sh [host-or-group]
 ```

+#### Validation of production deployment

+When you run the deploy/update script including a host named `production` (in inventory.yaml), your local repository has to be in the branch it uses (usually master/main) so it can run Django tests, and cancel deployment if they fail.

+However, if you wish to deploy anyway, just add `-f` or `--force`.

 ### Other scripts

 To avoid having too many files in this folder, they were placed inside `playbooks`.
 They are executed with the `ansible-playbook` command.
 In addition to the path to the playbook, two more arguments should be used: